-During 2020, the Group obtained a bank facility amounting to AED 237.90 million (31 December 2019: AED Nil) from an international commercial bank to finance its operations and short-term liabilities.
-The loan carries fixed interest rate of 3-month EIBOR plus 1.75% per annum and paid quarterly.
-The amount of the loan is repayable in one bullet payment at the end of the loan term of three years.
-The loan is secured against cash deposit, investments in equity securities and investment in associates.
-As at reporting date, the outstanding loan balance was AED 244.43 million (31 December 2019: AED Nil).
+During 2020, the Group obtained a bank facility amounting to AED 133.5 million (31 December 2020: AED 133.5 million) from a local commercial bank.
+The loan carries fixed interest rate of 3-month EIBOR plus 2.30% per annum and paid quarterly.
+The amount of the loan is repayable in twenty quarterly principal instalments commencing from 12 April 2020 till 12 January 2025.
+The loan is secured against investment properties comprising head office building and a plot of land.
+As at reporting date, the outstanding loan balance was AED 107.5 million (31 December 2020: AED 129.2 million).